MeryemCiftciAly/my-python-journal/Projects/Claims-Expenses/Visualization/Tableau/README.md

 This is **Step 2** of a larger expense claims project.

 - **Step 1** involved using **Python in Google Colab** to automate the preparation, cleaning, and categorization of an expense claims CSV file.
-The workflow generated structured reports based on business requirements, such as category, currency, amount, and status.
+You can view **[Step 1: Expense Claims Automation with Python](https://github.com/MeryemCiftciAly/my-python-journal/blob/main/Projects/Claims-Expenses/README.MD)** to explore the workflow and access the interactive Google Colab demo.

 - **Step 2**, this step, focuses on **visualizing the prepared expense claims data in Tableau**.
 The goal of the dashboard is to give stakeholders a clear view of where the organization may be overspending across different categories, currencies, and approvers.